-You may have been contemplating heading back to school for a while now but could never figure out the logistics.
-You might have a job and personal responsibilities that keep you busy already, so how are you ever fit in going to classes and doing homework?
-Not to mention, the closest school that has the MBA program you’re looking for is 30 minutes away.
+You may have already completed your bachelor’s degree and been contemplating heading back to school to improve your professional opportunities for a while now but could never figure out the logistics.
+You might have a job and personal responsibilities that keep you busy already, so how are you ever going to fit in time for classes and doing homework?
+Not to mention, the closest school that has the MBA program you’re looking for might be 30 minutes away or across the state.
 It just doesn’t seem possible.

-But then you read about this school that is offering an online MBA program.
-You never have to set foot on campus, and classes can be taken from the comfort of your own home.
-Then you discover that other schools also offer similar programs.
+What you might want to consider are online MBA programs.
+You never have to set foot on campus and classes can be taken from the comfort of your own home.
+And there are plenty of business schools that offer similar programs that provide the opportunity to receive your MBA online, specifically with flexibility for working professionals.
 Suddenly you’ve gone from zero options to many.
-So, how do you choose the right program, and what’s the deal with online learning anyway?
+So, how do you search for the info you need, choose the right program with the right coursework and curriculum in the right industry, gain admission, how many years will it take, what’s the cost, and what’s the deal with online learning anyway?

 Keep an Eye Out for Quality

-Once you’ve decided that online education is the best path for you, finding the right school is the next step.
-You need to consider many things, such as programs, tuition costs, and the required time commitment, but one of, if not the most, important things you must consider is accreditation.
+Once you’ve decided that you’re interested in reaching your educational goals online, finding the right business school is the next step.
+You need to consider many things, such as programs, tuition costs, and the required time commitment till graduation, but one of, if not the most, important things you must consider is accreditation.
 In case you aren’t familiar with the concept, accreditation means that a school is recognized as a legitimate institution of higher learning.
-This is important because taking classes or getting a degree from an unaccredited school basically renders those classes and degrees useless, since employers want to hire people from schools that have proven they know what they’re doing.
-Also, if you need to apply for financial aid or student loans, the US Department of Education only grants financial aid and loans to students attending accredited schools.
+This is important because taking classes or getting a degree from an unaccredited school basically renders those classes and degrees useless, since employers want to hire people from schools that have proven they provide the top content and knowledge to allow their MBA students to know what they’re doing.
+Also, if you need to apply for financial aid or student loans, the US Department of Education only finances students attending accredited schools.

 But not all accreditation is equal.
 The two main types of accreditation are national and regional.
 If at all possible, look into schools with regional accreditation over those with national.
 It might seem like national would be more prestigious than regional, but it’s the other way around.